javierbarbero/PanelDataMATLAB/readme.txt

 The toolbox contains the following folders:
 - data: some datasets used in the examples.
-- examples: examples of all the functions included in the toolbox (Working Paper version=.
+- examples: examples of all the functions included in the toolbox (Working Paper version).
 - examplesjss: examples of all the functions included in the toolbox (JSS version).
 - numericalchecks: numericals checks against Stata and R (see details in the Working Paper).
 - paneldata: all the functions of the toolbox all here.
 This is the folder you must add to the MATLAB path.